dsccommunity/SqlServerDsc/CONTRIBUTING.md

 ### Tests

 For a review of a Pull Request (PR) to start, all tests must pass without error.
-If you need help to figure why some test don't pass, just write a comment in the Pull Request (PR), or submit an issue, and somebody will come along an assist.
+If you need help to figure why some test don't pass, just write a comment in the Pull Request (PR), or submit an issue, and somebody will come along and assist.

 #### Using SMO stub classes